IaVashik/PCapture-LIB/SRC/Animations/readme.md

 ### `AnimEvent`

 The `AnimEvent` class is used to encapsulate information about an animation event.
-It stores details such as the event name, delay, global delay, scope, outputs (functions to call when the animation finishes), the entities involved in the animation, and an optional lerp function for customizing the animation curve.
+It stores details such as the event name, delay, global delay, frame interval, maximum frames, scope, outputs (functions to call when the animation finishes), the entities involved in the animation, and an optional lerp function for customizing the animation curve.

-#### `AnimEvent(settings, entities, time)`
+#### `AnimEvent(name, settings, entities, time = 0)`

 **Constructor**

-Creates a new `AnimEvent` object with the specified settings, entities, and animation duration.
+Creates a new `AnimEvent` object with the specified name, settings, entities, and animation duration.

 **Parameters:**

+* `name` (string): The name of the animation type.
-* `settings` (table): A table containing optional settings for the animation event:
+* `settings` (table): A table containing optional settings for the animation event.
+See the **Animation Settings Table** section below for details.
-    * `eventName` (string, optional): The name of the event (default is a unique string starting with "anim").
-    * `globalDelay` (number, optional): A global delay in seconds before the animation starts (default is 0).
-    * `outputs` (string or function, optional): A script or function to execute when the animation finishes.
-    * `scope` (object, optional): The scope in which to execute the action.
-    * `lerpFunc` (function, optional): A custom lerp function to use for interpolation.
-If not provided, the default lerp function for the relevant animation type is used.
-* `entities` (array): An array of entities to animate.
+* `entities` (array, CBaseEntity, or pcapEntity): An array of entities, a single entity, or a pcapEntity to animate.
-* `time` (number): The duration of the animation in seconds.
+* `time` (number, optional): The duration of the animation in seconds (default is 0).

 **Example:**